Tiger-Jython/TigerJython/README.md

 **Several features are not yet working, including syntax highlighting&mdash;there is no sense in raising issue tickets at the moment, as we are constantly working on the IDE.**

+**This version of TigerJython requires JRE version 9+ and will not run with JRE 8.**

 ## Features and Design